 Pros: Still, Curtis shows a real human warmth and accessibility that the camera picks up on like a lovesick puppy.
 Those huge eyes follow you around the room and her long toned arms make her a believable cool golf pro.
 Bosley and Peaker get some good older people moments as he tries to trick a confession out of her.
 Their mutual apology scene carries real actorly 70s-ness (when people could still apologize and have emotional moments without lapsing into uncool sentiment).
 Curtis' manger Gary Bisig is appropriately sleazy in his pick-up lines with Kelly ("that came out wrong") reminding us why the girls are effective detectives - since they get country boy-gone-slickers to boast.
 Bisig rocks a great hick-gone-slicker accent ( ("looks like I wandered into the chicken coop in my bare feet" he says when Kelly points out Alice Cooper's a dude - and he almost makes you believe he really talks like that, but his character is a moron: survival tip: if a pair of cheap hoods give you a gun and tells you to kill someone and you don't want to, you shouldn't threaten to go to the cops after you give the gun back.
 Take the gun, genius!
 Point it upon them.

 Cons: Why wasn't this episode called "Angels in the Rough"??
 Did the ABC censors nix the implication of nudity?
-The golf instructor Charlie has teaching him to putt ("sometimes you learn more just by watching" he says suggestively, to a groaning nation) is practically there, and quite luscious while he fills in the exposition at the end, showing that--in grand Hefner tradition--a man might be middle-aged and mature and still get away with snarky lewdness without being judged.
+The golf instructor teaching Charlie to putt ("sometimes you learn more just by watching" he says suggestively, to a groaning nation) is practically in the rough herself.
+While he fills in the exposition at the end via phone she swings away, once again showing the nation that--in grand Hefner tradition of the swingin' 70s--a man might be middle-aged, mature and still get away with snarky lewdness without being judged a monster.
 That those days are gone is perhaps not all bad, but it behooves us to notice what we lost in the deal, for men are reversed now--sexually sensitive but frozen in a kind of adolescent consumer miasma even into their 50s (yo!).
+Charlie's jokes may veer on the puerile side of the green once in awhile, but he keeps learning new trades and traits, and has no problem learning the ropes from women half his age.

 Also, they know a sniper's going to pop Jamie Lee, why the hell aren't they covering the high ground instead of just standing there like ducks in the proverbial row, applauding politely, waiting for Kelly to notice the timely glint of a muzzle barrel?
 The elaborate resolution involving a land grab doesn't make a heck of a lot of sense if you follow the links through.
 So don't.
 Just dig the mellow groove and classic bits of skullduggery.
-All that's missing is the exploding golfball gag, ala Sherlock Jr.'s billiard scene.
-But hey, the gator makes up for it a whole bunch.
+All that's missing is the exploding golfball gag, ala Sherlock Jr..
+But hey, the gator skulking in the rough makes up for it a whole bunch.
 And the snake is the icing on the cake!
 One should always keep serpents handy.
+WC Fields said that!

 BThe 1970s were a hot time for ESP, telekinesis, reincarnation, and psychics.
 We had The Exorcist, Audrey Rose, Carrie, The Fury, TV movies like The Initiation of Sarah and ESP episodes of Wonder Woman and The Six Million Dollar Man.
 Ever the sponge of their zeitgeist moment, here Sabrina gets to play psychic at a cool ESP institute, but she's really just an occasionally good detective (with deductive powers of observation) and a sharp actress who knows how to whirl warmth and cool together and fake it like the best of them.
 But this is murder!
 And once again the most obvious solution is staring them dead in the face.
 Anyway, maybe there is such things as ghosts.
 A real feel for 70s supernatural trimmings makes this more than just Bosley's bridge partner wondering if the people she's giving money to are for real or not, which is important because otherwise, who would care?
 Swindlers got to eat, too.
 "I was very fond of Kathy... but I don't think you are ever going to find her killer.... in this world" says TV psychic Peter Russell (Peter Donat!)
 Eric (Joseph Hacker) is a psychic who touches Kris' arm and sees her in the Police Academy! "and a gun!"
 It's a curse, really--he knows what it's like to die, and to die in Steve Gutenberg's presence.
 "You're right - it's no gift," realizes Kris.